lawrenceevalyn/MASTERS-ESSAY/research-log.md

 ## 15 September 2014

 Updated to-do list in preparation for meeting with Dr Miles.
 Current plan: no topic modeling, because there just doesn't seem to be any reason for it.
-Instead, a variety of frquency-based analyses, looking for evidence of gendered difference, first in plot summaries and then in *Udolpho* vs. *Monk*.
+Instead, a variety of frequency-based analyses, looking for evidence of gendered difference, first in plot summaries and then in *Udolpho* vs. *Monk*.

 ## 1 September 2014